IvanPartsunev/survey_app_api/README.md

 - **Delete Comment**:
   - `DELETE /comments/<int:pk>/`
   - Deletes a specific comment, with checks to ensure only the comment owner (authenticated or anonymous) can delete it.
+  - When an anonymous user's comment is deleted, they can create new comment on the same question.

 ---